 Kortid leaned his head back against the wall.
-"I already asked Berqar for a potion to allow me to sleep.
+"I already asked Berqar for a potion to help me sleep.
 At least during the day, when there is light enough."
 Kortid took a breath.
-"But somehow, it does not seem to work.
-Not even with that potion.
+"But somehow, it does not seem to work, not even with that potion.
 It only makes my stomach clench, so I cannot eat."

-He clasped his hands together with a force that made the knuckles stand out white.
+He clasped his hands together with a force that made the knuckles stand out.
 "I do not know what to do.
 I am scared."
-His voice was low, monotonous.
+His voice was monotonous.
 "I am about to go mad with exhaustion."
 Kortid closed his eyes.
-His face was lean, taut.
-Pallid.
+His face was taut and pallid.
 He looked awful.

 Gureev shifted.
 He moved in closer, leaning his temple against the wall, just beside Kortid's tired head.
 Their shoulders touched.
 Gureev listened to their breaths rising and falling, their slow, steady rhythm.
 Kortid relaxed imperceptibly.
 He leaned sideways a sliver, letting his head come to rest against Gureev's.